telerik/blazor-docs/components/splitbutton/overview.md

 The SplitButton provides a [variety of settings to control its visual appearance]({%slug splitbutton-appearance%}), for example the colors, borders, and size.
 This spares the need to use custom CSS code.

->tip To learn more about the appearance, anatomy, and accessibility of the SplitButton, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/splitbutton/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the SplitButton, visit the [Progress Design System Kit documentation](https://www.telerik.com/design-system/docs/components/splitbutton/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Events